Enterprise-grade data science

-I’m going to refer to these larger, more mature organizations as enterprise.
-If you work at an enterprise, and need a server, your IT/Admins can be great partners or infuriating gatekeepers.
+I will refer to these larger, more mature organizations as enterprises.
+If you work at an enterprise and need a server, your IT/Admins can be great partners or infuriating gatekeepers.

-When the partnership works well, having professional IT/Admins is a great collaboration.
+Having professional IT/Admins on your side is great when the collaboration works well.
 You get to focus on doing data science, while the IT/Admin creates a great environment where you can work.
-But even in the best cases, you’re working with people on a different team, with a different understanding of what the work is, and different concerns and priorities.
+But, even in the best cases, you’re working with people on a different team, with a different understanding of the work, and with different concerns and priorities.

-This section of the book is designed to help you understand the point of view of IT/Admins in an enterprise.
-I hope by the end of the next few chapters, you understand why they’re not just letting you set up servers, understand the tools they have at their disposal, and are prepared to clearly articulate what you need from them.
+This part of the book will help you to understand the IT/Admins’ point of view in an enterprise.
+By the end of the subsequent few chapters, I hope you know why they don’t just let you set up servers, that you understand their tools, and that you are prepared to articulate what you need from them.

 Creating a DevOps culture

-As a data scientist, your primary concern about your data science environment is that it’s useful.
-You want the latest versions of Python or R, abundant access to packages, and data right at your fingertips.
+As a data scientist, your primary concern about your data science environment is its usefulness.
+You want the latest versions of Python or R, abundant access to packages, and data at your fingertips.

-Great IT/Admin teams also care about the usefulness of the system to users (that’s you), but it’s usually a distant third to their primary concerns of security and stability.
-And there’s a benefit to you from that.
-You may be primarily focused on getting stuff done minute-to-minute, but an insecure or unstable data science platform is not useful.
+Great IT/Admin teams also care about the system’s usefulness to users (that’s you), but it’s usually a distant third to their primary concerns of security and stability.
+And that focus benefits you.
+Minute-to-minute, you may be primarily focused on getting data science work done, but an insecure or unstable data science platform is not useful to anyone.

 There’s a reason why these concerns primarily arise in an enterprise context.
-If you’re a team of three data scientists who sit next to each other, someone crashing your workbench server is probably a fun chance to drink some coffee and learn something new about how servers work.
+If you’re a small team of three data scientists sitting next to each other, accidentally crashing your workbench server is a chance for a coffee break and an opportunity to learn something new about how servers work.

-But if you’re working on an enterprise-grade data science workbench, it’s really frustrating if someone three teams over can disturb your work.
-And you definitely don’t want to work in an environment where you constantly have to be thinking about security risks.
+But if you’re working on an enterprise-wide data science workbench supported by a central IT/Admin function, it’s infuriating if someone three teams over can disturb your work.
+And you don’t want to work in an environment where you must consider every action’s security implications.

 Balancing security, stability, and usefulness is always about tradeoffs.
-After all, the most secure and stable computing environment is the one that doesn’t exist at all.
-Organizations that do DevOps right embrace this tension and are constantly figuring out the right stance for the organization as a whole.
+The only way to be 100% sure that private data will never leak is never to give anyone access at all.
+Organizations that do DevOps right embrace this tension and are constantly figuring out the proper stance for the whole organization.

-It is an unfortunate truth that many IT/Admin organizations don’t act as partners.
+It is an unfortunate truth that many IT/Admin teams don’t act as partners.
 They act as gatekeepers to the resources you need to do your job, which can be incredibly frustrating.
-That means you’ll have to figure out how to communicate with those teams, understand what matters to them, help them understand what matters to you, and reach minimally acceptable organizational outcomes.
+While it’s unfair, you stand to lose more if they don’t give you the access you need, so you’ll have to learn what matters to those teams, communicate what matters to you, and reach acceptable organizational outcomes.

 A hierarchy of IT/Admin concerns

 The primary concerns of IT/Admins are security and stability.
-A system that is secure and stable gives valid users access to the systems they need to get work done and doesn’t give access to people who shouldn’t have access.
-If you understand and communicate with IT/Admins about the risks they perceive, it can help generate buy-in from them that you’re taking their concerns seriously.
+A secure and stable system gives valid users access to the systems they need to get work done and withholds access from people who shouldn’t have it.
+If you understand and communicate with IT/Admins about the risks they perceive, you can generate buy-in by taking their concerns seriously.

-The worst outcome for a supposedly secure data science platform would be for an unauthorized person to gain access to and steal data.
-In the most extreme form, this is someone completely outside the organization (outsider threat).
-But it also could be someone inside the organization who is disgruntled, seeking personal gain, or just careless (insider threat).
-A related risk is someone hijacking systems that don’t contain sensitive data and appropriating your organization’s computational resources for nefarious ends like crypto mining or virtual DDOS attacks on Turkish banks.1
+The worst outcome for a supposedly secure data science platform would be an unauthorized person gaining access and stealing data.
+In the most extreme form, this is someone entirely outside the organization (outsider threat).
+But it also could be someone inside the organization who is disgruntled or seeking personal gain (insider threat).
+And even if data isn’t stolen, it’s bad if someone hijacks your computational resources for nefarious ends like crypto-mining or virtual DDOS attacks on Turkish banks.1

 Somewhat less concerning, but still the stuff of IT/Admin nightmares is platform instability that results in the erasure of important data, called data loss.
 And even if data isn’t permanently lost, instability that results in lost time for platform users is also bad.

-Depending on the context, IT/Admins may have some stake in ensuring that they don’t allow in software that results in bad or incorrect work.
-And last, way down the list, is that the users don’t have a bad experience using the environment.
+IT/Admins may have some stake in ensuring that the environment doesn’t include error-ridden software that results in incorrect work.
+And last, way down the list, is that users don’t have a bad experience using the environment.

 A hierarchy of IT/Admin concerns.
 From biggest to smallest: data theft, resource hijacking, data loss, lost time, incorrect work, good user experience.